dcdpr/did-btcr2/chapters/Terminology.md

 : ::Merkle Tree::

+Non-Repudiation

+: Non-Repudiation is a feature of DID methods that can clearly state that all data is available to present one canonical history for a DID.

+  If some data is needed but not available, the DID method MUST NOT allow DID resolution to complete.
+Any changes to the history, such as may occur if a website edits a file, MUST be detected and disallowed.
+The ::Late Publishing:: problem breaks Non-Repudiation.

+Offline Creation

+: Offline Creation refers to when a **did:btc1** identifier and corresponding initial DID document are created without requiring network interactions.

+**did:btc1** supports offline creation in two modes:

+* Key Pair Deterministic Creation; and
+* DID Document Initiated Creation.

 Pending BTC1 Update

 : A ::BTC1 Update:: that has not yet been announced in an ::Authorized Beacon Signal::.